Anna Thompson (netball)

 Anna Kennedy (born 18 June 1986 in Christchurch, New Zealand) is a New Zealand netball player.
 Kennedy plays in the ANZ Championship for the Canterbury Tactix.
 In 2009, she was named as a member of the Silver Ferns squad.
 She was included in the FastNet Ferns the following year, and was called back into the Silver Ferns for 2011 as cover for injured vice-captain Temepara George.
 She made the team for the 2011 Netball World Championships after Cathrine Latu was ruled ineligible.

-She has been in and out of the Silver Ferns team, most recently she played in the first leg of the 2012 Quad Series.
-She also made the team for the 2013 Fast5 Series, making her the only New Zealand player to contest all five World Netball Series tournaments.
+She has been in and out of the Silver Ferns team, most recently she played in the first leg of the 2012 Netball Quad Series.
+She also made the team for the 2013 Fast5 Netball World Series, making her the only New Zealand player to contest all five World Netball Series tournaments.

 She has re-signed with the Canterbury Tactix for the 2014 season, as their only remaining foundation player.

 Her older brother Luke Thompson is a professional rugby union player who played 39 matches for Japan.